-9/6/1990 BYU Education Week is now over and I must say I enjoyed the experience.
+Published September 6, 1990.
+BYU Education Week is now over, and I must say I enjoyed the experience.
 I led eight discussions on topics relating to marriage.
 The audiences were attentive and well-informed.

 The one topic that seemed to generate the most discussion was on the second day titled “Determining the Future of Our Marriage.”
-It was on the concept of agency suggesting that, within some limitations, we can determine the future or outcome of our own marriage.
+It was about agency, suggesting that, within some limitations, we can determine the future or outcome of our own marriage.

-We talked about trends, events, or things that have great impact on human behavior today.
-Among those mentioned were television and other forms of media, peers, family of origin, birth order, drugs (prescribed and non-prescribed), previous experiences, hereditary conditions and overall health in general.
+We talked about trends and things that have great impact on human behavior today.
+Among those mentioned were television and other forms of media, peers, family of origin, birth order, drugs (prescribed and non-prescribed), previous experiences, hereditary conditions, and overall health in general.

-Some attending my classes at BYU Education Week felt that their lives, and subsequently their marriages, were being determined by forces beyond themselves.
+Some attending my Education Week classes felt that their lives, and subsequently their marriages, were being determined by forces beyond themselves.
 To some degree that may be true.
-But the point I tried to make was that all of us have far more input on our own behavior than we may realize.
+But the point I tried to make was that all of us have far more input toward our own behavior than we may realize.
 Consequently, we have more influence on our own destinies than we may think.

 Not everyone attending my lectures agreed.
 I gave many quotes suggesting we are, within limits, free to choose our own behavior and the attendant consequences.
 One woman brought up child abuse and/or molestation.
 She wondered, appropriately, how much influence child abuse would have on the behavior of the child when he/she grew to adulthood.
-And other man suggested that children and adults who live with or around alcoholics are not always “free to choose” their behavior as adults.
-I agreed that in many cases these experiences are traumatic and underestimated as factors influencing behavior later in adult life.
+Another man suggested that children and adults who live with or around alcoholics are not always free to choose their behavior as adults.
+I agreed that these are traumatic experiences, which can be underestimated as factors influencing behavior later in life.

-But I still believe, as do others, that most of us do not exercise all the options that are available to determine our own destinies.
+But I still believe, as do others, that most of us do not exercise all the available options to determine our own destinies.

 But Fulgham also noted she was sobbing.
-She was supposed to return to the Untied States and was low on money.
-The young woman had waited in the Hong Kong airport on standby for two days so she could purchase a less expensive ticket with the few dollars she had remaining.
+She was supposed to return to the United States and was low on money.
+The young woman had waited in the Hong Kong airport on standby for two days, so she could purchase a less expensive ticket with the few dollars she had remaining.

-The plane was soon to depart and the young woman had lost her ticket.
-She had sat in the same spot for nearly two hours crying and fretting over her misfortune.
+The plane was soon to depart, and the young woman had lost her ticket.
+She had sat in the same spot for nearly two hours, crying and fretting over her misfortune.
 Between sobs she explained her predicament to Fulghum, who desperately tried to calm her.
-He and an older couple from Chicago offered to contact the airlines with her to see if there were some remedy to the predicament.
+He and an older couple from Chicago offered to help her contact the airlines to see if anything could be done.
 She agreed and stood up to gather her belongings.

 Of the incident, Fulghum notes: “I’ve told the story countless times.
 ‘She was sitting on her own ticket.’
 Listeners always laugh in painful self-recognition.
 Often when I have been sitting on my own ticket in some way – sitting on whatever it is I have that will get me up and on to what comes next – I think of the young woman and grin at both of us and get moving.”